Aglorios17/Darkly_19/VULNERABILITIES.md

 Spoofing consists of disguising as a trusted entity for the hacker to get what he wants at the detriment of the victim.
 Here we spoof by making believe we are admin through cookie manipulation.

+## 10 - brute force login page
+### Flag
+B3A6E43DDF8B4BBB4125E5E7D23040433827759D4DE1C04EA63907479A80A6B2

+### Reproduce
+Using Burp Suite or Curl and a list of password (https://github.com/danielmiessler/SecLists) you can brute force the login page url (/?page=signin&username=admin&password=test&Login=Login HTTP/1.1)
+Here the admin password is shadow

+### Understand
+Burp Suite or curl ?